by By Saul McLeod published 2008, updated 2014

-The medical model of abnormal psychology treats mental disorders in the same way as a broken arm, i.e. there is thought to be a physical cause.
+The medical model of mental illness treats mental disorders in the same way as a broken arm, i.e. there is thought to be a physical cause.
 This model has been adopted by psychiatrists rather than psychologists.

 Supporters of the medical model consequently consider symptoms to be outward signs of the inner physical disorder and believe that if symptoms are grouped together and classified into a ‘syndrome’ the true cause can eventually be discovered and appropriate physical treatment administered.